snac-cooperative/technical-docs/Requirements/DBUser API.md

 The REST API requires the same session data.
 REST API users will have the same Au/Az constraints

 The system has roles conceptually, extensively integrated throughout.
 Each user is granted one or more roles.
+Each user has one or more roles, as many as necessary.

 ### Roles

 The SNAC permission system is based entirely on roles (groups).
 SNAC is authorizing uses to run various functions.
-Ownership is a non-concept, but essentially the system (sort of "root") owns all functions.
-When there is only one owner, it has no use designing authorization partitions.
+Ownership is a non-concept, but essentially the system ("root") owns all functions.
+In a situation like SNAC where there is a single owner, the concept of "owner" has no use in authorization.
 That leaves SNAC with a role-only system.

+(Optional paragraph) Not having "files", there is no concept of "file has no privileges" for user, group, or other.
+An example of what SNAC does not have is the shared web server situation where user grants privileges and group removes privileges.
+In a shared web server, users are all assigned to a group "users".
+Web accessible directories have no group permissions and are owned by group user.
+Lacking permissions for group user, no one in group user has any access.
+Actual access then is granted only to the owner who has read-write-execute (rwx) for that directory.
+Apache runs as suexec for each user, and thus each user's CGI scripts gain access to only that user's directory via the user privs.

+SNAC lacks this "subtractive" permission, and instead has only additive permissions.

-In a global sense, the cumulative users and roles is complex.
-On a per-user or per-role basis, things are very manageable.
-When managing the system, imagine asking these fairly constrained (manageable) questions:
+In a global sense, the cumulative collection of users and roles is complicated.
+However, that complexity is essential (not accidental) and on a per-user or per-role basis, things are very manageable.
+When managing the system, imagine asking these typical, and manageable questions:

-- List all users affiliated with CDL.
+- List all users affiliated with California Digital Library (CDL).

 - List all user affiliated with UC Irvine.